MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

 - Primary app: Select the app your end users will see when they launch the mobile app.

+  > [!NOTE]
-Note: You can use the same Primary app in multiple wrap projects.
+  > You can use the same Primary app in multiple wrap projects.

 - Secondary app(s): Optional additional apps that you can bundle the same build for mobile app package along with the Primary app.